Plant & Animal Species Guide

 Rushes

 Rushes are flowering plants that have hollow, cylindrical stalks and stem-like leaves.
-Common rushes, such as those in the Juncus genus, are often used for weaving chair bottoms, mats, and baskets.
+Common Rushes, such as those in the Juncus genus, are often used for weaving chair bottoms, mats, and baskets.

 Sedges